wmtorode/mechaffinity/README.md

 Affinity objects provide a direct boost to a pilot's stats.

-**Note: This provides a raw stat boost only, it does not confer additional abilities or traits that come with naturely leveling the pilot's skill up**
+**Note: This provides a raw stat boost only, it does not confer additional abilities or traits that come with naturally leveling the pilot's skill up**

 ```json
 {